Divorce in Poland: Fault

-The divorce law is fault-based.
-The court rules ex-officio on who is at fault for the divorce, unless the spouses request otherwise.
 The court may rule that one spouse is guilty, that both spouses are guilty, or that neither spouse is guilty.
 Being solely at fault has two ramifications: firstly, the sole guilty party cannot be granted a divorce without the consent of the innocent spouse (unless the innocent spouse withholds consent for reasons contrary to social norms); and secondly, the guilty party can be ordered to pay alimony (Article 57 (1) and 57 (2) of the Polish Family and Guardianship Code).